System Requirements

 Dry Fire Online is a simulator and - just like any other simulators - it suffers from the mechanical

-offset of your gun.
-There are some great articles available about this topic here and here,
+offset (or height over bore or sight height) of your gun.
+There are some great articles available

 but a picture is worth a thousand words: